We have two new displays, opened in 2017, in a restored area of the house, formerly the Housekeeper’s Room, open from 11.30am

 Filming on the Hartland Abbey Estate since 1934

 This is a fascinating display into the many productions filmed on the estate over the past 82 years.
-Many images of well known actors, actresses and household names from the entertainment industry including Michael Caine, Billy Connolly, Leonard Rossiter, Fulton Mackay, Alan Bates, Susannah York, John Hurt, Dan Stevens, Jeremy Clarkson, James May and Richard Hammond and our most recent, Tom Hiddleston, who have filmed on the estate.
+Many images of well known actors, actresses and household names from the entertainment industry including Michael Caine, Billy Connolly, Leonard Rossiter, Fulton Mackay, Alan Bates, Susannah York, John Hurt, Dan Stevens, Jeremy Clarkson, James May and Richard Hammond and recently, Tom Hiddleston, who have filmed on the estate.
+For 2018, new images of Lily James, Jessica Brown-Finlay, Michiel Huisman, Matthew Goode, Tom Coutenay and Penelope Wilton filming ‘Guernsey’ at Hartland will be on show.
+Due to be released this spring, scenes were filmed near the Abbey and on the cliffs near Hartland Quay.
+‘Guernsey’ is the film of the book ‘The Guernsey Literary and Potato Peel Society’ written by Mary Anne Schaffer and Annie Barrows.
 Along with the locations, there are images of ‘behind the scenes’ and the stories of the filming at Hartland Abbey over the many years.

 Our existing exhibition continues: